kingsdigitallab/refida/README.md

 ## Architecture and workflow

-The project has two main components, a Python command line tool to do the data processing and to run the machine learning processes, and a web-dashboard to present the results of the data processing.
+The project has two main components, a Python command line tool to do the data processing including running the machine learning processes, and a web-dashboard to present the results of the data processing.

 ![Architecture and workflow](docs/workflow.jpg)